X

 The Kato clan began when Kagemichi, the seventh generation of Fujiwara Toshihito, became Kaga no suke and took the name “Kato” as “Fujiwara of Kaga”.
 Many Kato family members of the samurai family are said to be from Mino.

-The Kato surname is widely distributed, except Shikoku and Kyushu, and is especially common in eastern Japan, especially in the Tokai region.
+The Kato surname is widely distributed, except in Shikoku and Kyushu, and is ubiquitous in eastern Japan, especially in the Tokai region.

-This is especially true in the northern part of Aichi Prefecture, where 9% of Seto City’s population consists of Kato families.
+This is especially true in northern Aichi Prefecture, where 9% of Seto City’s population consists of Kato families.

 It is unusual for a city of 100,000 people to have such a high rate, let alone a small town or village with a small population, and more than 3,000 households in Seto City alone have Kato families living there.